-Have you have ever tried to make you own corn tortillas?
+Have you have ever tried to make homemade corn tortillas?
 Start now.

 If you can make pancakes and have 20 minutes, you can make homemade tortillas.
 Never again will I buy corn tortillas from the grocery store.